Best WordPress Security Practices for Multiple Client Sites (2026)

 4. Use SSL and HTTPS Across the Board

 An SSL certificate encrypts the data moving between the user’s browser and the server.
-This is no longer optional; it’s a crucial aspect of trust and SEO.

 - Enforce HTTPS: Ensure all client sites are running on HTTPS.
 Use a plugin or server-level configuration to redirect all HTTP traffic to HTTPS, ensuring encrypted communication.